Constructing explicit Sperner chain decompositions for $L(3,n)$ and $L(4,n)$ via Greedy Algorithms and chain tableaux: Introduction

 It is still an outstanding combinatorial problem to find an explicit order matching $\varphi_i$ from $L_i(m,n)$ to $L_{i+1}(m,n)$.
 The problem is equivalent to finding a Sperner chain decomposition, which is usually simpler to describe than the order matching.
 A a chain decomposition $\{ C_j \}_{1\le j\le N}$ of $L(m,n)$ is called \emph{Sperner} if each chain contains an element of middle rank $\lfloor mn/2 \rfloor$.
 Such a chain decomposition clearly implies the Sperner property.
 See Section \ref{sec:RecursiveSperner} for detailed discussion.

 Symmetric chain decompositions requires each chain is rank symmetric.
 Its existence for $L(m,n)$ was not confirmed for $m\ge 5$.
 Symmetric chain decompositions was only constructed for $m=3$ in \cite{B.Lindstrom}, for $m=4$ in \cite{Nathan}, and for $m=3,4$ in \cite{Wen}.
-Consequently, order matchings for $m=3,4$ are known, but explicit order matching even for $m=3$ does not seem to appear in the literature.
-Explicit symmetric chain decompositions A computer assisted
+Consequently, order matchings for $m=3,4$ are known \cite{John}, but explicit order matching even for $m=3$ does not seem to appear in the literature.

 Our ultimate goal is to construct explicit Sperner chain decompositions for $L(m,n)$.
 By using greedy algorithm, computer experiment suggests Sperner chain decompositions for $L(3,n)$ and $L(4,n)$, but not for larger $m$.
 The pattern for $L(3,n)$ is particularly nice, and we obtain an explicit order matching as stated in Theorem \ref{theo-varphi}.
 Analogous result for $L(4,n)$ seems too complicated to be presented.